Anna Steiger: Career

 From 1988, she sang at other opera houses in the UK, including the Royal Opera House, Covent Garden, with roles in Parsifal, Jenůfa and The Knot Garden, and the English National Opera in The Makropulos Affair.
 Abroad, her roles have included Despina in Così fan tutte (Amsterdam, Stuttgart and Zurich), Zerlina in Don Giovanni (Seattle Opera, Stuttgart and Nancy), Governess in The Turn of the Screw (La Fenice), Jenny in Rise and Fall of the City of Mahagonny (Los Angeles Opera), the Composer in Ariadne auf Naxos (Opera Theatre of St. Louis), Concepción (New York City Opera and Geneva), Serpetta in La finta giardiniera (Frankfurt and Lausanne), and Damigella in L'incoronazione di Poppea at the Salzburg Festival.
 She has sung many times with Nicolaus Harnoncourt and in 1991 recorded with him the role of Despina with the Concertgebouw Orchestra for the Teldec/Warner Classics label.
-Still active in Opera, in 2018 and 2019 she will appear in Verdi's La Traviata at the Capitole of Toulouse, and Rossini's Le Comte Ory at the Opera de Rennes and the Opera de Rouen.
+She appeared at the 2024 Grange Park Opera festival as the Marquise of Berkenfield, "a model of haughty noblesse oblige, stern in voice and nature", in The Daughter of the Regiment.